ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-02-Why_Your_CAD_Models_Fail_Without_Strong_2D_Sketches_-_Education_Chapter_1_Lesson_2.md

 ---

-A) Starting with 2D instead of 3D
+A) Not learning the basics

-B) Going straight into 3D
+B) Using the wrong software

-C) Not learning the basics
+C) Going straight into 3D

-D) Using the wrong software
+D) Starting with 2D instead of 3D

 ---

-B) Going straight into 3D
+C) Going straight into 3D

 ///